JodyMurray/p4-plant-blog/README.md

 For inspiration, for code, design help and advice, I'd like to thank;

 * Martina Terlevic
-    * My wonderful mentor at Code Institute.
+    * My mentor at Code Institute.
     <br>
 * The Code Institute.